 I get asked this question regularly.
-I wish I could just say “learn enough about telescopes and the night sky so you can answer that question yourself,” but that advice is ignored because it is unsatisfactory.
+I wish I could say “learn enough about telescopes and the night sky so you can answer that question yourself, because that’s what it takes to choose the right telescope” but that advice is ignored because it is clearly unsatisfactory.
 If you press me for an answer, this is what you’ll get.

 Half of this is from guest blogger Keith Enevoldsen (my dad!) who didn’t know he was writing for this blog when he wrote these words, but it is sound advice and well worded.

 Your First Telescope:

 Whatever you do, don’t buy a scope that “looks like a telescope.”
 What I mean is, if it looks like a long thin tube, or you can picture Galileo using it, it’s the wrong thing.
 You want something short and fat.
 “Willowy,” “elegant,” and “sleek” are not the right words to describe the right telescope.
 The one exception to this rule is the Galileoscope, which I will discuss in much more detail at a later date.

 Telescopes less than about $200 generally have poor optics.
 If you want to go much below about $200, then get some quality binoculars instead.

 My favorite beginner telescope is the Astroscan from Scientifics.
 It is about $300.
 It’s cute and fun and simple.
 It has a very wide field of view (as opposed to very high magnifying power) and a ball-shaped bottom, so you can point it by simply moving it with your hands — no fiddly knobs and no computer to figure out.
 It’s easy to take camping where skies are dark.
 You just plop it on the ground or on a table or on the hood of your car.
 You can get a tripod for it if you want one, but you don’t need one.